 In the event your employer forces you to waive your rest break or they refuse to give you one, they are violating your employee rights.
 You can report your employer, and if he or she retaliates against you, know that you may pursue compensation for any losses you endure.

-Our Irvine employment attorneys at Aegis Law Firm are intimately familiar with wage and hour laws and will work with you to safeguard your rights.
+Our Orange County employment attorneys at Aegis Law Firm are intimately familiar with wage and hour laws and will work with you to safeguard your rights.
 We’ll be by your side every step of the way.
 Trust us to be your advocates through complex legal matters.